 What is a Taro Cake?

-Taro Cake isn’t really a cake and it’s definitely not sweet.
+This dish isn’t really a cake and it’s definitely not sweet.
 It’s actually a savory dish that is traditionally made from mashed taro, shrimp, Chinese sausages, mushrooms, rice flour and oyster sauce.
 The sausages, rice flour and oyster sauce are not AIP friendly so I’ve substituted them with bacon, cassava flour, spices and coconut aminos.

-You see taro cake served a lot at dim sum and around the Chinese New Year.
+You see this recipe served a lot at dim sum and around the Chinese New Year.
 Dim sum is a Chinese meal of small plates best enjoyed with tea in the company of family and friends.
 The Chinese New Year (or Lunar New Year) is a festival that celebrates the beginning of a new year on the traditional Chinese calendar.
 This holiday lasts about 15 days and similar to Thanksgiving as it’s about family and food.